awslabs/Agent-EvalKit/commands/code.md

 - **Over-Engineering**: Don't add complexity before the basic version works
 - **Ignoring Reference Implementation**: Always use specified reference during development
-- **Hardcoded Values**: Use configuration files instead of embedding values in code
 - **Ignoring the Plan**: Follow the established evaluation plan structure and requirements